Peter-Shamoun/League-of-Ledgends-Predictive-Analysis/README.md

 First, we want to test if the url column is dependent on the league column.
 To do so, we will run a (permuation test)[https://en.wikipedia.org/wiki/Permutation_test].
 Our hypotheses and test statstics are the following:

-Null Hypothesis ${H_0}$: the URL column's missingness is independent on the league column Alternate Hypothesis ${H_a}$: the URL column's missingness is dependent on the league column Test Statistic: Total Variation Distance
+- Null Hypothesis: the URL column's missingness is independent on the league column

+- Alternate Hypothesis: the URL column's missingness is dependent on the league column

+- Test Statistic: Total Variation Distance

-Confidence Level: 0.01
+- Confidence Level: 0.01

 <iframe
   src="missing1.html"